-7.7 Concerns about a staff member, supply teacher, volunteer, or contractor
+about a staff supply teacher,

 If you have concerns about a member of staff (including a supply teacher, volunteer, or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer, or contractor) posing a risk of harm to children, speak to the Headteacher as soon as possible.
 If the concerns/allegations are about the Head teacher, speak to the Operations Director or Managing Director.